Women: A Majority in the United States, A Minority in U.S. Government

-However, despite a trend that has seen more women occupying elected offices around the country each year, the overall representation of women in politics remains disproportionately low.
+However, despite a trend that has seen more women occupying elected offices around the country each year, the overall representation of women in American politics remains disproportionately low.
 Women make up just under 51 percent of the U.S. population—or to put it plainly, more Americans identify as women than do not.2 Yet women occupy only 26.4 percent of congressional seats (House and Senate), 30.3 percent of state-level executive offices, and 30.9 percent of state-level legislative seats.3

 VIEW: “Women in Elective Office 2021,” from Rutgers University

 The numbers are even more disproportionate when one looks at women of color in political office.
 Women of color make up 18.7 percent of the U.S. population, yet they occupy only 9.2 percent of congressional seats, 5.8 percent of state-level executive offices, and 7.5 percent of state-level legislative seats.4 For national and state governments to be genuinely representative of the population by sex and race, we should expect there to be nearly twice as many women in office and nearly three times as many women of color.

 VIEW: “Women of Color in Elective Office 2021,” from Rutgers University